Last Updated on June 21, 2024 by Suzy McCullough

-There are three main places to visit on the Golden circle.
-They are Thingvellir National park, Geysir and Gullfoss waterfall.
+There are three main places to visit in the Golden Circle.
+They are Thingvellir National Park, Geysir and Gullfoss waterfall.
 If you only see these sites then you won’t even travel in a circle as they are all on a direct route from Reykjavik.
 We did visit Kerid Crater which can make the route more circular but Kerid is not on the list of the top 3 things to see.

 You may also want to visit the Secret Lagoon but as we were visiting the Blue Lagoon we did not have this on our list.
 I will, however, cover this and Kerid Crater below.
 It takes around 3 hours to drive the full circle.
 If you just want to see the main three sites it takes just 1 hour 45 minutes from Reykjavik to Gullfoss, the furthest place to visit.